Skip to content

 Drawing on contemporary research, the degree aims to help you develop your expertise and knowledge in a range of academic and vocational activities.
 These can include coaching on school and community-based projects, exercise prescription and fitness testing, and managing and evaluating sport development schemes.

-In your final year, you'll be expected to complete a dissertation which enables you to undertake independent study on a topic of your choice and work to develop key skills, such as critical analysis and evaluation.
+The dissertation in year three represents the final stage of a student's learning on the degree.
+Students can undertake independent study on a topic of their choice and can develop key thinking skills, such as critical analysis and evaluation.

 • Basketball England